zackgithuboriginal/trestore-milestone-project-4/README.md

 #### 12. Goal: As a customer, I should be able to checkout easily.

-**Expected:** The user should be presented with a clear interaction path to checkout, to ensure an easy and satisying user experience.
+**Expected:** The user should be presented with a clear interaction path to checkout, to ensure an easy and satisfying user experience.

 **Result:** Upon adding an item to the basket, a notification will appear at the top of the page presenting an option to 'View contents and checkout'.
 If the user selects this option they will be navigated to the basket page, where they will be presented with a summary of items in the basket and a price breakdown presenting the total price of the order.
-Under the price breakdown there is a link to 'Checkout Securely'.
+Under the price breakdown, there is a link to 'Checkout Securely'.
 If the user selects this button they will be navigated to the checkout page, containing a delivery and card details form and a 'Complete order' button.

 ![Image of checkout button](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/checkout-1.PNG)